Why do research?

 Whether you apply to one of the fellowships administered through our office or another, the selection process is competitive.
 It is highly recommended that you apply to more than one funding source to increase your chances of receiving an award or multiple awards.

 Can I do summer research at a University in my hometown?
 Yes, but you will not be eligible to receive funding through one of the fellowships administered by our office.
-Your non-Yale mentor or the host institution may be able to provide financial support or you can apply for fellowships that are not limited to Yale.
-Some of these are listed on the Yale Student Grants &
+However, the Domestic Summer Award (DSA) Fellowship provides funding support (up to $4000) to students who are on financial aid and have secured an approved, unpaid summer internship.
+To find out more, visit the DSA webpage.

 What are the supported areas of the Yale summer fellowships?
 All areas of the natural sciences, engineering, mathematics, and computer science are supported.
 Some areas of study in Psychology or Cognitive Science may be appropriate.
 In general, behavioral studies on animals are eligible for support, but studies on humans are appropriate only if the primary focus is on the biology going on ‘inside the box,’ such as through MRI imaging studies.
 Students interested in pursuing other types of behavioral research or research in other social sciences may be eligible for support through the Yale College Dean’s Research Fellowship in the Humanities and Social Sciences, Yale College Fellowship for Research in Health Studies, or other grants listed in the Yale Student Grants & Fellowships Database.
 Consult Dean Chang if you are not sure.